oggzr/Laravel-portfolio/README.md

 Just a school project when we were learning the PHP framework laravel.
 Notice that this is not a finished project but it got the basic structure with a build in admin panel for editing projects.

 ## Notice
-This project is far from done, and the database structure is not that well planed, but this project had to be dont in 3 days, but it will be updated soon.
+This project is far from done, and the database structure is not that well planed, but this project had to be done in 3 days, but it will be updated soon.

 ### Installing